linkin7/FoodTruck/README.md

 ## Functional Requirement

 - Logged out user can find nearest food truck, given users current geo location.
-- Logged in user can start a food truck user by submitting current location.
+- Logged in user can start a food truck service by submitting current location.
-- Logged in user's can't try nearest foodtruck feature, For that they need to log out. (limitation)
+- Logged in user's can't try nearest foodtruck feature.
+For that they need to log out. (limitation)
-- A registered user can start only on food truck service.
+- A registered user can start only one food truck service.

 ## Design Overview